-Salem from Sabrina the Teenage Witch is changed into a cat for one hundred years as punishment for trying to take over the world.
-This punishment is fairly standard, as other characters suffer or nearly suffer similar fates.
+- Salem from Sabrina the Teenage Witch is changed into a cat for one hundred years as punishment for trying to take over the world.
+This punishment is fairly standard among witches, as other characters suffer or nearly suffer similar fates.
 (In one episode, an old member of Salem's gang who's had his sentence commuted visits, and he's still just getting the hang of being human again.)

 Myths & Religion